MohamedHamdy28/inno-camp-bot/README.md

 ## Homeworks

-Home work class that contains entries with date and homework text \
+Homeworks class that contains entries with date and homework text \
 **Functions:** \
 **upload()** - appends homework to the list, overwrites the entires for the dates that already exist. \
 **get_tomorrow()** - return string with homework for tomorrow \